CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'ingest_clumps_integers' Results & Conclusion

-`rangemap` is typically three times slower than `HashSet` and 50 times slower than `RangeSetBlaze`.
+`rangemap` is 2 to 16 times slower than `HashSet`, and the gap is largest for small clumps (near-uniform data) and narrows as clumps get bigger.
+It is 7 to 46 times slower than `RangeSetBlaze`, again widest at large clump sizes.
 The nightly `RangeSetBlaze::from_slice` is even faster by an order of magnitude.
 However ...

 `RangeSetBlaze` batches its integer input by noticing when consecutive integers fit in a clump.
 This batching is not implemented in `rangemap` but could easily be added to it or any other range-based crate.
 However, however, ...

 We'll see in the next benchmark that this is not the whole story.

-`Roaring` is 5 to 25 times slower than `RangeSetBlaze`.
+`Roaring` is 1.3 to 22 times slower than `RangeSetBlaze`, with the gap narrowest for small clumps (near-uniform data).
 I don't know if `Roaring` exploits consecutive integers.
 If not, it could.

 ![ingest_clumps_integers](criterion/v5//ingest_clumps_integers/report/lines.svg "ingest_clumps_integers")